-7.2.1 Implementing a Smart Template for an Interface Generator the user interface.
+7.2.1 Implementing a Smart Template for an Interface Generator

+Each implementation of a Smart Template must accommodate all of the required and optional parameters of that template.
+For many templates, this puts a significant burden on the implementer to handle many different possible inputs and reflect all of these differences in the user interface.
 The implementation challenge becomes even greater for merged templates, which are Smart Templates that contain one or more other Smart Templates.
 For example, the date-time template is a merged template because it must contain one instance of both the date and time-absolute templates.
 Merged templates are more complex to implement because the implementer must be able to handle the different input combinations for all of the constituent templates.